Death marches during the Holocaust: Stutthof to Lauenburg

 The evacuation of about 50,000 prisoners from the Stutthof camp system in northern Poland began in January 1945.
 About 5,000 prisoners from Stutthof subcamps were marched to the Baltic Sea coast, forced into the water, and machine gunned.
 The rest of the prisoners were marched in the direction of Lauenburg in eastern Germany.
 They were cut off by the advancing Soviet forces.
 The Germans forced the surviving prisoners back to Stutthof.
 Marching in severe winter conditions and treated brutally by SS guards, thousands died during the march.

 In late April 1945, the remaining prisoners were removed from Stutthof by sea, since it was completely encircled by Soviet forces.
 Again, hundreds of prisoners were forced into the sea and shot.
 Over 4,000 were sent by small boat to Germany, some to the Neuengamme concentration camp near Hamburg, and some to camps along the Baltic coast.
 Many drowned along the way.
 Shortly before the German surrender, some prisoners were transferred to Malmö, Sweden, and released into the care of that neutral country.
 It has been estimated that over 25,000 prisoners, around half, died during the evacuation from Stutthof and its subcamps.
-One hundred prisoners were liberated from Stutthof on May 9, 1945.
+One hundred prisoners were liberated from Stutthof on 9 May 1945.

+Ravensbrück towards northern Mecklenburg

+In late March 1945, the SS sent 24,500 women prisoners from Ravensbrück concentration camp on death march to the north, to prevent leaving live witnesses in the camp when the Soviet Red Army would arrive, as was likely to happen soon.
+The survivors of this march were liberated on 30 April 1945, by a Soviet scout unit.